vivektomar435/Smart-Complaint-System-for-Businesses/README.md

 Technology Stack
 The current frontend uses HTML5 for structure, CSS3 with custom properties, flexbox, grid, and animations for styling, and vanilla JavaScript with no external libraries for all interactivity.
 The Inter typeface is used throughout for clean typography.
 The planned production stack uses Spring Boot 3 with Java 21 for the backend API, Spring Security with JWT for authentication, PostgreSQL 16 as the primary database, Spring Data JPA with Hibernate for database access, Redis for caching, AWS S3 for file storage, RabbitMQ for asynchronous job processing, a large language model API for AI features, a content delivery network for widget distribution, Docker and Kubernetes for containerisation and orchestration, GitHub Actions for continuous integration and deployment, and Grafana with Prometheus for monitoring and alerting.

-Contributing
-Contributions are welcome.
-The most useful areas right now are the Spring Boot backend implementation following the roadmap architecture, additional widget language translations beyond the current four, chart components for the analytics view, accessibility improvements, and automated test coverage for both frontend logic and the planned API.
-Fork the repository, work in a descriptively named branch, write clear commit messages, and open a pull request with a summary of what was changed and why.
----
-License
-This project is released under the MIT License.
-The full license text is in the LICENSE file in the repository root.